eliseshaffer/portfolio/src/_posts/2023-07-04-joining-the-linear-side.md

 For this build, I opted for a hot swap board.
 And I bought the [Durock V2 Stabilizers](https://divinikey.com/products/durock-v2-stabilizers-screw-in?variant=32275866681409).
 I was looking for a lighter switch and opted for the Zilent 62gs.
 But, they weren't in stock.
 So, I bought a temporary switch, the [Halo Drop Clears](https://drop.com/buy/drop-halo-switch-pack?defaultSelectionIds=975863,975868) with the intention to swap them out when the Zilents were back in stock(spoiler alert: I'm not doing that).

 When I assembled the board, I was surprised at the feel.
 I couldn't feel the bump at all.
 I was sure they'd sent me the wrong switch.
 So, I decided to take one of the switches apart.
 There was a bump.
-I just couldn't feel it, while typing.
-Over the next week, I was able to pick up the bump, but it was so much softer than I was used to.
+I just couldn't feel it while typing.
+Over the next week, I was able to pick up the bump.
+But, it was so much softer than I was used to.

 I decided to buy a different switch and figured I'd give linear another shot.
 After all, this was all a stopgap until I could get the real switch I wanted.
 I was looking for a budget friendly linear and I picked up the Gateron Milky Yellow Pro.
 They were pretty cheap at 23 cents per switch and they came pre-lubed so I didn't need to make a big time investment to lube them myself.